petebacondarwin/foodme-further/step-08/README.md

-# Step 6 - e2e testing
+# Step 6 - Add PageObjects in e2e tests

 ## Where are we?